aicantar/base62cyr/README.md

 Base62 converter but it's Cyrillic symbols everywhere.

 Converts arbitrary data to the base62 encoding, but the resulting string is encoded using Cyrillic letters instead of Latin.
-Technically can be used to convert data to proper base62, but is still mostly a joke project.
+Can be used to convert data into proper base62 (i.e. with Latin alphabet).

 Work in progress.